Physics:

 Figure 5: Inside view of CTI system.
 NB: mirrors that deflect infrared waves from breast to camera

 Computerized thermal imaging (CTI) is a new, non-invasive imaging method that is being developed using the principles of traditional thermography but with the addition of digital image reconstruction.
 Computerized thermal imaging (CTI) is a heat sensing and processing system that uses a thermal sensitive camera to capture a digital image based on heat radiating from the body.
 A computer-assisted interpretation of the digital image helps to determine whether a local abnormality in breast tissue temperature is present, which may indicate the presence of disease.
-To date, CTI is only available for eligible women who participate in CTI clinical trials; the technology has not
+To date, CTI is only available for eligible women who participate in CTI clinical trials; the technology has not yet been approved by the U.S. FDA.

 Currently, clinical trials are being conducted across the United States to determine whether the CTI technology may be useful as an adjunct (supplement) to mammography in the breast cancer diagnostic process.